VeeqoAPI/api-docs/resources/orders.md

         + customer_note_attributes (object, optional) - Notes from customer

-            + note: `Ring the doorbell the leave in secure location` (string, optional) - Text for the note
+            + text: `Ring the doorbell the leave in secure location` (string, optional) - Text for the note

         + employee_note_attributes (array, optional) - Notes from employee

-            + note: `Order from special customer` (string, optional) - Text for the note
+            + text: `Order from special customer` (string, optional) - Text for the note